KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_messaging/01_messaging.md

 ## Encryption

 The messages data are encrypted and decrypted using [nacl's](https://github.com/dchest/tweetnacl-js) 'x25519-xsalsa20-poly1305' algorithm, which provides repudiable authenticated encryption based on an x25519 key agreement.
-The DID holds the keys for the encryption and decryptions.
+The DID holds keys for the encryption and decryption.
+The key is called `KeyAgreement` keys.
-These keys are called `KeyAgreement` keys this key can be also known as encryption keys.
+They may also be known as encryption keys.
 The different keys are found within the [DID Spec](https://www.w3.org/TR/did-core/#verification-relationships).

 The content of the object is converted from a serialized string to a byte array, which is passed into the callback function along with the senders DID and key agreement public key of the receiver.

+The following example here will take a generated message and encrypt the message for the receiver to decrypt later.

 <TsJsBlock>
   {EncryptMessage}